bobdavies2000/OpenCVB/README.md

 ============================

 Some typical problems with new installations:

--   Link problems: check the “OpenCV_Version” environmental variable for OpenCV version.
-It may need to reflect a newer version of OpenCV.
-For OpenCV 4.52, the environmental variable is OpenCV_Version = 452.
-Make sure that OpenCV Debug and Release versions were built successfully.

 -   Camera Failure: check the camera installation by testing the examples provided by the camera vendor.
 Did the Kinect4Azure support get upgraded